andrewda/node-steam-guide/Chapter 1 - Basics/Chapter 1.1 - Introduction/README.md

 # Chapter 1.1 - Introduction

-Steam bots can be used for many things:
+Steam bots can perform many functions:
- - Donation Bots
+ - Accept donations,
- - Chat bots
+ - Chat with individuals or in group chats,
- - Trade bots (in steam or connected to a website)
+ - Send, accept/decline, and confirm trades (automated).

-Websites like scrap.tf, cs.money or csgojackpot.com all use some sort of steam bot
+Websites like [Scrap.TF](https://scrap.tf), [CS.MONEY](https://cs.money), and [CSG0.Trade](https://csg0.trade) all use some sort of steam bot.

 In this course, you will learn how to create everything from chat bots to fully-functioning trade websites.